tanay13/newsletter-service/README.md

    cd newsletter-service
    ```

+3. refer the .env-example file and enter all the environment variables there

-3. Enter the following command
+4. Enter the following command

    ```sh
    node app.js
    ```

-4. Start the scheduler script
+5. Start the scheduler script

    ```sh
    node script.js